G.A.R. Post: Oliver Morton Post #10 Snohomish, WA.

 Mustered Out: 9/23/65 Ft.
 Leavenworth, KS

 The 2nd Colorado Infantry/Cavalry, a three-year regiment, had its beginnings late in 1861 when two infantry companies were mustered in at Ft.
-Garland, Central City, CO and were subsequently sent as unattached units to serve with Union Gen. Canby in his 1862 New Mexico campaign.
+Garland, Central City, CO.
+They were subsequently sent as unattached units to serve with Union Gen. Canby in his 1862 New Mexico campaign.
 Upon their return to Colorado these units became the first two companies of the new 2nd Colorado Infantry.

 The 3rd Colorado Infantry, never fully manned, was mustered in at Camp Weld in Denver, CO between 9/62 and 1/63.
 During the spring of ’63 both the 2nd and 3rd were given marching orders for Missouri.
 Once there, elements of each saw hard service at Cabin Creek, Honey Springs, (where the flag of the 29th Texas was captured), Webber’s Falls in Cherokee Indian Territory, and at Dayton in Missouri itself.